-If you are thinking about visiting Essaouira and wondering how to spend 2 days in Essaouria this post is for you, if you still need convincing on whether or not to visit, be sure to have a read of my post 8 Reasons Why I Think You Should Visit Essaouira!
+If you are thinking about visiting Essaouira and wondering how to spend 2 days in Essaouira this post is for you, if you still need convincing on whether or not to visit, be sure to read my post 8 Reasons Why I Think You Should Visit Essaouira!

 I’d recommend staying in a Riad or Hotel within the Medina of Essaouira, this means you will be in a great location and the walled city of the Medina is the area you will spend the majority of your time.
 I used Booking.com to book my Riad and there are plenty available on there so have a look for one here if you haven’t already.
 I’d also recommend having breakfast included so you don’t need to go out and search for breakfast.